Easy Creamy Sun-Dried Tomato Pasta

 Notes

-• Storage: Store leftovers in an airtight container for up to 4 days.
+• Storage: Store leftovers in an airtight container in the refrigerator for up to 4 days.

-• Serving Suggestions: Serve with your favorite protein such as meatballs or crispy parmesan chicken, and a simple green salad.
+• Serving suggestions: Serve with your favorite protein such as meatballs or crispy parmesan chicken, and a simple green salad.

 • Substitutions: Use half-and-half instead of heavy cream for a lighter sauce.
 Stir in spinach at the very end of cooking for extra color and freshness.